Pradžia

 1. Hardware wallets

 Hardware wallets are electronic devices that use a random number generator (RNG) to generate public and private keys.
-The keys are then stored on the device itself, which isn't connected to the Internet.
+The keys are then stored on the device itself.
 Hardware storage is a type of cold wallet, meaning that it operates offline and isn’t connected to the Internet when storing and signing cryptocurrency transactions.

 This isolation from online networks enhances the security of the private keys and protects them from potential online threats, such as hacking or malware attacks.
 By keeping private keys offline, hardware wallets provide an additional layer of protection, making them the preferred choice for individuals seeking increased security for their digital assets.

 While these wallets provide a higher level of security against online attacks, even the best crypto hardware wallet can present risks if the firmware implementation isn’t done properly.
-Hardware wallets also tend to be less user-friendly, and funds are more difficult to access in hardware wallets than in hot wallets.
+Hardware wallets also tend to be less user-friendly.
+Depending on the wallet, funds might be more difficult to access when compared to hot wallets (the ones that are connected to the Internet).

-Consider using a hardware wallet if you plan to hold your crypto for a long time or if you're holding large amounts of cryptocurrency.
-Currently, most hardware wallets allow you to set up a PIN code to protect your device and a recovery phrase as a backup in case you lose your wallet.
+Consider using a hardware wallet if you plan to hold your assets for a long time or if you're holding large amounts of cryptocurrency.
+Currently, most hardware wallets allow you to set up a PIN code to protect your device and a recovery phrase as a backup in case you forget your PIN or lose your wallet device.

 2. Software wallets

 Software wallets come in a variety of forms, including web, desktop, and mobile wallets.
-They offer convenience and accessibility, but most are connected to the Internet in some way (hot wallets).
+They offer convenience and accessibility, but most are hot wallets, meaning they are connected to the Internet in some way.

 Web wallets

-When using cryptocurrency exchanges, it's essential to use its protection tools, such as multi-factor authentication, anti-phishing code, and withdrawal address management.
+When using cryptocurrency exchanges, consider enabling its protection tools, such as multi-factor authentication, anti-phishing code, and withdrawal address management.

 Desktop wallets